 When you scroll down, you’ll see the entire catalog, sorted by featured titles.
-“Featured” means that a book was hand-picked by editors, based on a sales popularity, number of positive reviews, and a quality of the book.
+“Featured” means that a book was hand-picked by editors, based on sales rank, number of positive reviews, and a quality of the book.

-You can narrow down the list of books by selecting one of the categories from the left sidebar.
+You can narrow down the list of books by selecting one of the categories from the left-hand sidebar.

 2. Browse Kindle Store with the Kindle Unlimited filter turned on

 Even when you don’t go directly to the Kindle Unlimited home page, you can still narrow down the search results to books that are included in the subscription service.

 When browsing Kindle Store, look for the “Kindle Unlimited Eligible” check box on the left.
 It usually comes as a first filter option in the left sidebar.